 I was recently the author of a PV card for management of Salicylate Toxicity, which had some discrepancy with expert opinion.
 The point of contention was in regards to measurement of urine pH vs serum pH for alkalinization.
 In preparing the first version of the card, I began with notes from a recent toxicology rotation, and expanded by examining textbooks and review articles.
 Although there was mention of serum pH measurement, numerous sources emphasized urine alkalinization as the primary endpoint for the treatment of aspirin toxicity.
 Therefore I choose to include this on the size-limited PV card.

-Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
-In this peer-reviewed case series, we focus on a real clinical case where bedside ultrasound changed the management or aided in the diagnosis.
-In this case, a 46-year-old woman presents with acute right-sided abdominal and flank pain.
+Welcome to another ultrasound-based case, part of the “Ultrasound For The Win” (#US4TW) Case Series.
+In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed management or aided in diagnoses.
+In this case, a 101-year-old man presents after being found down with altered mental status.

 Excited delirium syndrome is defined as “a syndrome of uncertain etiology characterized by delirium, agitation, and hyperadrenergic autonomic dysfunction”.1 You may have encountered a patient like this in the ED or prehospital setting.
 Although the etiology is impossible to determine in many cases, stimulant abuse and other drugs are involved in a majority of cases.
 An 8% mortality has been ascribed to Excited Delirium Syndrome, resulting from hyperthermia, severe metabolic acidosis, and cardiovascular collapse.